gmac/professional-javascript/part1_basics/intro_to_dom.md

 ### The Event Object

-When we bind an event handler, that function may define an argument (usually called `evt`) to recieve the *Event Object*:
+When we bind an event handler, that function may declare an argument (usually called `evt`) to recieve the *Event Object*:

 ```html
  <button id="done">I'm Done</button>